-Ralph is chair of the firm’s Corporate Compliance and White Collar Criminal Defense practice.
+Ralph is chair of the firm’s Compliance, Investigations, and White Collar Defense practice.
 He has lived a life filled with crime — prosecuting and defending criminal matters on behalf of the government and clients, that is.

 Ralph spent much of his career in the United States Attorney's Office for the Southern District of Ohio.
 After four years of private practice, he worked as a federal prosecutor and spent the next 11 years as a front-line trial attorney in criminal cases.
 In 2001, he became deputy criminal chief in charge of the criminal side of the United States Attorney's Cincinnati office.

 Ralph has received many professional awards and commendations from the Federal Bureau of Investigation, the Treasury Department and other public and private entities, and he is a frequent speaker on white collar criminal law.
-Ralph has been recognized as a Cincy magazine Leading Lawyer since 2008, has been listed in Best Lawyers in America® since 2012 and was named a 2016 Best Lawyers "Lawyer of the Year" for Cincinnati Criminal Defense: White Collar.
-In addition, he was recognized in Chambers USA: America's Leading Lawyers for Business and was selected by Ohio Super Lawyers as a "Top 50 Cincinnati Super Lawyer 2017.”
+Ralph has been recognized as a Cincy magazine Leading Lawyer since 2008, has been listed in Best Lawyers in America® since 2012, and was named a 2020 and 2016 Best Lawyers "Lawyer of the Year" for Cincinnati Criminal Defense: White Collar.
+In addition, he has been recognized in Chambers USA: America's Leading Lawyers for Business from 2013-present and was selected by Ohio Super Lawyers as a "Top 50 Cincinnati Super Lawyer" from 2015 to 2019.

 All Service Areas

 - University of Cincinnati College of Law (1986)